svenbergner/dotfiles/README.md

 ## Colors

 My preferred colorscheme is **gruvbox dark**.
 Therefore I have the colors as iTerm colors and in a simply json format.
-I use these colors in my wezterm statusbar, lazygit, delta and neovim.
+I use these colors in my wezterm statusbar, lazygit, bat, delta and neovim.

 ## Scripts